Solecist287/chess-web-app/README.md

 - Hosted on [GitHub Pages](https://pages.github.com/) using the npm package [gh-pages](https://www.npmjs.com/package/gh-pages) to publish it
 ---
 ## Thanks!
 Thank you for checking out this project.
-I have a lot of fun making this project and hope you try it out!
+I had a lot of fun making this project and hope you try it out!